Specifically for LUMC and Science

 - You will be notified after the application review meeting of whether your application was successful and if so, the grant amount awarded.

-Examination of hand, arm and shoulder disorders due to TBI
+Research of hand, arm and shoulder disorders due to TBI

 Prof.dr.
 J.M.Th. van Maanen Fund: grant for research from different disciplines (Medicine, Nursing Sciences and paramedical specialisms) on hand, arm and shoulder disorders resulting from non-congenital brain injury, including CVA.
 Maximum grant amount: €30,000.